nie-lang/StabStitch/README.md

 ## Video
 Here, we provide a [video](https://www.youtube.com/watch?v=03kGEZJHxzI&t) (released on YouTube) to show the stitched results from StabStitch and other solutions.

+## 📝 Changelog

+- [x] 2023.03.11: The paper of the arXiv version is online.
+- [ ] Release the camera-ready version at arXiv.
+- [ ] Release the StabStitch-D dataset.
+- [ ] Release the inference code and pre-trained model.
+- [ ] Release a more generalized model trained on the traditional video stitching datasets (collected from previous traditional video stitching papers).

 ## Code and Dataset
-We will release the code and dataset within several weaks.
+We will release the code and dataset within several weeks.